 Bachelor of Science in Dental Hygiene

 Dental hygienists are licensed health care professionals that specialize in preventing oral health problems and diseases.
-To become a licensed, registered dental hygienist requires successful completion of an ADA accredited dental hygiene program, The National Dental Hygiene Board Examination, and a state or regional examination.
+To become a licensed, registered dental hygienist requires successful completion of an American Dental Association (ADA) accredited dental hygiene program, the National Dental Hygiene Board Examination, and a state or regional examination.
 The primary responsibility of a dental hygienist is to treat and educate patients in the control and prevention of oral diseases.
-Typical functions of the clinical dental hygienist include assessment of health histories, evaluating and charting oral conditions, removing deposits (plaque, tartar, and stain) from the teeth, exposing and processing dental x-rays, applying preventive agents to the tooth surfaces such as fluoride and sealants, and providing individualized oral hygiene instruction services.
+Typical functions of the clinical dental hygienist include assessing health histories, evaluating and charting oral conditions, removing deposits (plaque, tartar, and stain) from the teeth, exposing and processing dental x-rays, applying preventive agents to the tooth surfaces such as fluoride and sealants, and providing individualized oral hygiene instruction services.

-This growing career field is projected to be one of the thirty fastest growing occupations.
-The population growth combined with the increasing rate of retention of natural teeth will continue to stimulate the need for dental hygienist.
+This growing career field is projected to be one of the thirty fastest-growing occupations.
+The population growth, combined with the increasing rate of retention of natural teeth, will continue to stimulate the need for dental hygienists.
 For additional information on the profession of dental hygiene, contact the American Dental Hygienists' Association.